dadolun95/soisy-magento-2-plugin/README.md

 #### Manage oders

-Once the customer place the order the store manager can see some information inside status comments. here the store manager could see the *soisy token* used to map the magento order with Soisy order.
+Once the customer place the order the store manager can see some information inside status comments. here the store manager could see the *pagolight token* used to map the magento order with Pagolight order.

 ![Order status comments](view/frontend/web/images/readme/order_status_comments.png)

-When Soisy approves an order the store manager should change manually the magento order status from *pending* to *processing*.
+When Pagolight approves an order the store manager should change manually the magento order status from *pending* to *processing*.

 ## Features not implemented or not tested